Bringing discrete-time Langevin splitting methods into agreement with thermodynamics: Generalized Splitting

-for any fraction $n$ of a time step $\Delta{t}$ that gives rise to a velocity attenuation $c_2=c_2(\gamma\Delta{t})$. \end{Old_connection} The configurational sampling is, however, not limited by the additivity of the O operation, since Ref.~\cite{JDF2} has shown that no stochastic Verlet-type integrator can produce correct Boltzmann statistics with more than one independent stochastic number contributing to the configurational equation per time step.
+The first generalization is to allow for a non-exponential, one-time-step velocity attenuation parameter $c_2$ in the O operation.
+The thermodynamic O operation is only temporally additive as shown in Eqs.~(\ref{eq:Split_O}) and (\ref{eq:OO}) if $c_2$ has the exponential form of Eq.~(\ref{eq:c2_baoab}).
+One way to address this is to {\it define} the thermodynamic additivity $e^{\frac{1}{2}\Delta{t}\mathcal{L}^*_O}e^{\frac{1}{2}\Delta{t}\mathcal{L}^*_O}=e^{\Delta{t}\mathcal{L}^*_O}$ from an assumed relationship $(c_2(\frac{1}{2}\gamma\Delta{t}))^2=c_2(\gamma\Delta{t})$.
+The configurational sampling is, however, not limited by the additivity of the O operation, since Ref.~\cite{JDF2} has shown that no stochastic Verlet-type integrator can produce correct Boltzmann statistics with more than one independent stochastic number contributing to the configurational equation per time step.
 If O were not at the pivotal (i.e., central) position, but instead used as two symmetrically positioned $\frac{1}{2}\Delta{t}$ operations, then the configurational variable $r^{n+1}$ would be subject to two separate stochastic contributions, $\sigma_+^n$ and $\sigma_-^{n+1}$.
 Thus, the thermodynamic operation O must be placed at the central position in the sequence of splitting steps with a full $\Delta{t}$ advancement of time.
 We therefore adopt Eq.~(\ref{eq:Split_O}), using any allowed functional parameter $c_2=c_2(-\gamma\Delta{t})$.

 The second generalization is to introduce temporal scaling parameters, $d_A$, $d_B$, $d_O$, throughout each of the A, B, and O operations in Eq.~(\ref{eq:Langevin_split}).
 We write the generalized operations $\widetilde{\rm A}$, $\widetilde{\rm B}$, and $\widetilde{\rm O}\widetilde{\rm O}$